Bulldog Insider Feature: Camryn Bracha

 “I mean, you can’t really explain that feeling, it was pretty surreal, it all felt like a blur,” said Bracha, about the experience of playing in front of an electric Valley Children’s Stadium against the Wolf Pack.

-Camryn, who says he has always bled red as the son of a couple Bulldog alums, made the most of his opportunity against the Pack, finishing with six tackles, 1.5 sacks, and a pass deflection in the backfield.
+Bracha, who says he has always bled red as the son of a couple Bulldog alums, made the most of his opportunity against the ‘Pack.
+He finished with six tackles, 1.5 sacks and a pass deflection in the backfield.

-“There were definitely nerves,” said Bracha, whose mother was also a former Bulldog cheerleader.
-“I was like ‘man, here we go,’ but I felt ready, I felt comfortable, because my teammates solidified their trust in me.”
+“There were definitely nerves,” said Bracha, whose mother was a former Bulldog cheerleader.
+“I was like, ‘man, here we go.’
+But I felt ready, I felt comfortable because my teammates solidified their trust in me.”

+Despite those impressive numbers, as an undersized safety Bracha still did not have much interest from the FBS level.

-“I kind of just had a few FCS offers and some D-II, and it was slowly starting to get rolling,” said Bracha about his recruiting process last fall.
-“But I wanted to be somewhere in the spring, where I could kind of get started, and really start making an impact, that was the goal.”
+“I kind of just had a few FCS offers and some D-II, and it was slowly starting to get rolling,” he said about his recruiting process last fall.
+“But I wanted to be somewhere in the spring, where I could kind of get started, and really start making an impact.
+That was the goal.”

-So, when the Bulldogs offered Bracha a spot as a preferred walk-on before last spring, Cam accepted.
+So, when the Bulldogs offered Bracha a spot as a preferred walk-on before last spring, he accepted.

-After working his way up the depth chart during the spring and summer, Bracha was getting regular reps as a backup at safety in the first few games of this season.
-He then got that first start against Nevada, when starting safety Dean Clark did not play in that game because of an injury.
+He worked his way up the depth chart during the spring and the summer, getting regular reps as a backup at safety in the first few games of this season.
+He then got that first start against Nevada, when starting safety Dean Clark did not play in the game because of an injury.

 “He plays so hard, and he cares a lot,” says Fresno State head football coach Jeff Tedford about Bracha.
 “He works really hard at practice, and he’s getting more comfortable, each and every week.”